 Many answers to your questions about the program can be found on the MLML website.
-The most up-to-date information about the program can be found in the Graduate Program website, which includes information about minimum qualifications for applicants, degree requirements, application procedures, procedures for registering for a course, and a great FAQ section.
+The most up-to-date information about the program can be found on the Graduate Program website, which includes information about minimum qualifications for applicants, degree requirements, application procedures, procedures for registering for a course, and a great FAQ section.

-Students apply to MLML and also one of the five consortium CSU campuses.
-Invertebrate ecology lab students are expected to have a good undergraduate GPA and GRE scores, and good letters of recommendation.
+Students apply to MLML and also one of the consortium CSU campuses.
+Invertebrate Ecology Lab students are expected to have a good undergraduate GPA and GRE scores, and good letters of recommendation.
 Having some research experience is a good idea, and can make up for less-than-perfect grades and test scores.
-Prospective students are encouraged to read through the invertebrate ecology lab website and its current projects to get an idea of whether their interests align with current projects of the group.
-Applications to the lab are not considered until prospective students have personally met with Dr. Kahn.
+Prospective students are encouraged to read through the Invertebrate Ecology Lab website and its current projects to get an idea of whether their interests align with current projects of the group.
 Graduate students spend most, if not all, of their time in residence at MLML and will likely never need to visit their home campus except perhaps to turn in their thesis.
 Choice of the home institution is somewhat arbitrary.
 CSUMB is the closest to MLML, SJSU is the administrative campus for MLML and thus is most familiar with MLML students, policies, and procedures.
 Other considerations are tuition rates, which vary slightly between campuses, availability of student funding opportunities, access to student housing and support services, presence of faculty at the home campus with expertise or resources of interest to the student, and student support or leave policies.